Church Giving During COVID: Reasons for Optimism

 “Hey, get out your mobile phone, and let’s make a contribution.”

-There’s a good chance every single person in your worship service has a phone in their pocket.
+There’s a good chance every single person in your worship service has a phone available.

 Here’s the deal: